haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “What did he do that for?” asked Mary.

-“He’s made up his mind to make friends with thee,” replied Ben.
+“He’s made up his mind to make friends with you,” replied Ben.

-“Dang me if he hasn’t took a fancy to thee.”
+“Dang me if he hasn’t took a fancy to you.”

 “To me?” said Mary, and she moved toward the little tree softly and looked up.